 10 Glcerol/Glycerine: removed during processing and then must be put back in.

 THESE CHEMICAL AGENTS CAN DRY OUT YOUR SKIN.
-THEN YOU NEED TO APPLY MOISTURIZERS!
-COINCIDENTALLY, IT'S THE SAME COMPANIES THAT MANUFACTURE THE SOAPS THAT MAKE MANY OF THE MOISTURIZERS!
+YOU THEN NEED MOISTURIZERS!
+ANY SURPRISE THAT THE SAME COMPANIES THAT MANUFACTURE THE SOAPS MAKE MOST OF THE MOISTURIZERS!

 Whole Goat Milk and the following Saponified Oils: